-“Derry Girls” season three, the final season of the hit show, will arrive on Netflix outside of Ireland and the UK on Friday, October 7 at 3:00 am EDT, Netflix announced on Wednesday.
+“Derry Girls” season three, the final season of the hit show, has arrived on Netflix outside of Ireland and the UK today, October 7!

-"Derry Girls" creator Lisa McGee told the show's international fans on Wednesday: "We're on our way!"
+Back in August, "Derry Girls" creator Lisa McGee told the show's international fans: "We're on our way!"

 Oh Hey there all you international Derry Girls.
 We’re on our way! https://t.co/2CvzjLzq19— Lisa McGee (@LisaMMcGee) August 31, 2022

 Over on Instagram, Jamie-Lee O’Donnell, who stars as Michelle Mallon in the hit show, shared McGee’s tweet with the caption “Coming to America…”

 The synopsis for the lauded third season of “Derry Girls” says: "While Northern Ireland is growing up, this gang of eejits certainly aren't any time soon.
 There's hope in the air that The Troubles may finally be over, but their troubles are only just getting started as they get ever closer to 'adulthood.'